 There are currently no online Korean language certificate or degree programs, nor is Korean commonly offered as a standalone degree major by traditional colleges and universities.
 Several non-credit online courses are available, however, ranging from beginner through advanced levels.
-Many students use these online courses to supplement degree work in East Asian studies.
+Many students use these online courses to supplement degree work in majors such as East Asian studies or other language and culture programs.
+Graduate programs in these fields can also be found.

 In online Korean language courses, students learn to read and write in Hangul, the Korean alphabet.
 They also learn about grammar and sentence structure, and students must practice both writing and conversation skills at all course levels.
 While much of the work is done privately, some programs allow students to interact with their teachers and fellow students through online forums.

 Korean Language Programs and Courses